A quaint seaside village on the Algarve's west coast.

 With it's small size and quaint homes, Salema still retains plenty of the original charm.
 There are still a number of local fishermen who now enjoy celebrity status.. watching the tourists who are watching them.

 Salema beach is very pleasant, family friendly and clean with amenities close at hand including café’s and restaurants right on the waterfront serving fresh fish.
 It is ideal for keeping an eye on the kids while relaxing and watching the view.
 It is perfect for a laidback family holiday and tends to attract people seeking peace and quiet.
+And, pretty amazingly, there are dinosaur footprints on the rocks at the western end of Salema beach!

 There is a wide variety of accommodation dotted about the valley, including guesthouses, a hotel and private villa accommodation with spectacular views of the bay.
 Some are a steep climb on foot but it is certainly worth it for the views.